 "She brings me luck.
 It may be a coincidence but, all of a sudden, we come back to be as fast as last year.
 Compared to Melbourne, our performances increased by 25%.
 This front row is a masterpiece.
 It is not luck, it is the result of the great work done by the team, which knew how to completely change the car.
 It was not a bluff.
 I was really worried on Friday, not now.
 I am now very optimistic.
 This is a track where you cannot overtake.
 If we start ahead, the two Ferraris will not catch us".

-It seems strange, given the Finn’s many successes but Mika never won in Italy.
+It seems strange but Mika never won in Italy.
 This is his 18th attempt to win either the San Marino or the Italian Grand Prix:

 "I do not want to live it like an obsession but achieving a success here will be decisive.
 It can start my season and the chase to Schumacher.
 I always said that nothing was lost, that the world championship is still long and that there was time to catch up.
 I already have a 25-point gap over Michael.
 If I do not start to close the gap, then it will be really difficult to catch up".

-There is, however, one discriminating factor that involves the tires.
-The McLaren chose the softs.
-Ferrari chose the hard compound tires instead.
-They might need to do a two-stop race whilst Schumacher a one-stop.
-A question mark that does not disturb the two McLarens.
-Coulthard, regarding this, is very explicit:
+However, there is one discriminating factor that involves the tyres.
+The McLaren chose the softs while Ferrari went for the hard tyres instead.
+The McLaren drivers might need to do a two-stop race whilst Schumacher only a one-stop.
+It is a question mark that does not bother the two McLaren drivers.
+Coulthard is in fact very explicit about this: